OGGM/oggm/docs/installing-oggm.rst

 are not trivial to install.
 The instructions below provide all the required detail and should work on any platform.

-OGGM is fully `tested`_ with Python `version`_ 3.6 on Linux and partially tested on `Windows`_ (Windows should be used for development purposes only).
-OGGM doesn't work with Python version 2.7.
+OGGM is fully `tested`_ with Python version 3.6 on Linux, and all versions above 3.4 should work as well.
+OGGM doesn't work with Python 2.7.

+OGGM itself should also work on Mac OS and Windows platforms, but we make no guarantee that our dependencies do.

 .. note::